Polarized Training Guide: Focus Only On The Hard And Easy Workouts

 Zone 3, the high-intensity zone, is anything faster or more intense than your critical speed.

-When running in Zone 3, you will only be able to utter a couple of words at a time, or very choppy sentences.
+When running in Zone 3, you can only utter a couple of words at a time or very choppy sentences.

 Your heart rate when running in Zone 3 is above 85% of your maximum heart rate.

-Some coaches who still consider themselves practicing polarized training group zones 2 and 3 together, and therefore athletes do 80% of their training in zone 1 and 20% of their training in zones 2 and 3 combined.
+Some coaches still consider themselves practicing polarized training, grouping zones 2 and 3 together, and therefore, athletes do 80% of their training in zone 1 and 20% in zones 2 and 3 combined.

 This should be distinguished as pyramidal training, but the term polarized training is still often ascribed.